bitrise-io/devcenter/_articles/reviews/Roles on Bitrise - draft.md

 ---
 Roles are very important on Bitrise.
 They limit what you can and cannot do with an application.

+Roles work on an application basis: the same user can have different roles on different applications.
+As such, organizations have no inherent "roles": organizations have groups and different groups can be assigned different roles.

 ### Owners

 There are two types of owners: **application owners** and **organization owners**.